Lightweight Full-Convolutional Siamese Tracker: LightFC

-Following the third factor, we introduce feature concatenation to reuse the search area features at the end of the ECM for supplementing local feature information that is lost during fusion.
+Following the design of LightTrack \cite{LightTrack} and E.T.Track \cite{E.T.Track}, a 1x1 Conv branch $E_{11}^{adj}$ is used to increase dimension from $C_{f}$ to $C_{fusion}$, where $C_{fusion}=96$.
+Besides, feature concatenation is introduced to reuse the search area features for supplementing semantic information that is lost during feature fusion.